 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Doing so allows me to create more unique content and recipes for you.

-This Kung Pao Brussels sprouts dish is my keto take on a popular Chinese stir-fry recipe, Kung Pao chicken.
+This Kung Pao Brussels Sprouts (Keto and Vegan) recipe is my take on a popular Chinese stir-fry recipe, Kung Pao chicken.
 Roasted brussels sprouts coated with a sweet and spicy glaze, it is crazy good and so addictive!

 Raise your hand if you love Chinese takeout ??